eringee/BioData/README.md

 # BioData
 An Arduino library for interpreting biological signals, BioData makes it easier to collect data relative to photoplethysmograph (heart sensor), including normalizing the signal, obtaining BPM, and heartbeat.
+This code is tested on a [Pulse Sensor](https://pulsesensor.com/) connected to 3.3V power source.
+Be aware that your results may vary with a 5V signal.

 [Download the Sourcecode Here](https://github.com/eringee/BioData/archive/master.zip)